 G Customer count and transaction evaluations

-In this section you have the opportunity to view the individual reports on the topic Apply number of customers.
+In this section you have the opportunity to view the individual reports on the topic Number of customers for better analyses.

 Below you can see in the table which information can be viewed in the individual reports.

-Customer count and transaction evaluations Turno. operation operator station profit center Groups Items Voids Loss Rab.
+Customer count and transaction evaluations Turno. operation operator station profit center Groups Items Cancellations Loss Rab.
 VAT Use of goods Num. kinds In-Out-Cash Comparison Tip time

 Average by profit center yes yes